 - Student Information, Physical and Immunization forms (must be completed by a medical practitioner, MD, PA or CNP).

-- A)Immunizations include Tetanus, Mumps-Measles-Rubella (MMR), Varicella, and Hepatitis B
+- A)Immunizations include Tetanus, Mumps-Measles-Rubella (MMR), Varicella, Hepatitis B, and COVID.

 - B) Proof of negative two-step TB Skin Test (TST) or proof of negative approved TB screening blood test or if a person has a previously documented positive TB screening test or a documented diagnosis of TB or Latent TB Infection (LTBI) in the past, perform an annual risk assessment/symptom check with your healthcare provider.
 Chest x-ray is only required if symptoms develop.